stat6250-w18/course-questions-wiki/week-05/README.md

 This way, when you call out the dataset, it won't cause any confusions.
 - Question(dfei-stat6250): Why PDF is one of the most difficult parts in SAS?
 - *Question* (aamiri2-stat6250): What are the differences between RETAIN and KEEP statements?
+- *Answer* (sbagdi-stat6250): RETAIN is used to set variable order and a KEEP statement is used to explicitly list the columns to keep an output.
 - Question (aguenane−stat6250): Even though it looks redundant to have the same variables in both the RETAIN and KEEP statements, why is this necessary?
 - *Question* (ldai4-stat6250): How can we read a remote excel file in the SAS?
 - Question (ldeng11-stat6250): What is the difference between retain and keep staments?